prasanjit-paul/Notes/NodeJs Notes/Readme.md

 Create Files---------
     - The File System module has methods for creating new files: fs.appendFile() fs.open() fs.writeFile()

     - The fs.appendFile() method appends specified content to a file.
 If the file does not exist, the file will be created.

     - The fs.open() method takes a "flag" as the second argument, if the flag is "w" for "writing", the specified file is opened for writing.
 If the file does not exist, an empty file is created.

     - The fs.writeFile() method replaces the specified file and content if it exists.
 If the file does not exist, a new file, containing the specified content, will be created.

 Update Files---------
-The File System module has methods for updating files: fs.appendFile() fs.writeFile()
+    - The File System module has methods for updating files: fs.appendFile() fs.writeFile()

     - The fs.appendFile() method appends the specified content at the end of the specified file.

     - The fs.writeFile() method replaces the specified file and content.

 Delete Files---------
-To delete a file with the File System module,  use the fs.unlink() method.
+    - To delete a file with the File System module: use the fs.unlink() method.
     - The fs.unlink() method deletes the specified file.

 Rename Files----------
-To rename a file with the File System module,  use the fs.rename() method.
+    - To rename a file with the File System module,  use the fs.rename() method.
-The fs.rename() method renames the specified file.
+    - The fs.rename() method renames the specified file.

 URL Module------------->>>>>>>>>>>>>>>>>>>>>>>>>>>
 The Built-in URL Module---------
     - The URL module splits up a web address into readable parts.

     To include the URL module, use the require() method.